-- 1. Confirm that the unit is not operating and that the power is isolated.
-Do not remove pads whilst the unit is operational: - 2.
+- Confirm that the unit is not operating and that the power is isolated.
+Do not remove pads whilst the unit is operational. - 2.
 Place the pad frame assemblies top first into the unit framework. - 3.
-Lift the pad and align the bottom of the pad with the corresponding slot in the unit framework. - 4.
-Press the pad frame assembly and confirm that it is held in position by the unit frame.
-Test that the pad can not be removed by hand.
+Lift the pad using the handle and align the bottom of the pad with the corresponding slot in the unit framework. - 4.
+Carefully lower the pad frame assembly and confirm that it is held in position by the unit frame.